 Unit 202 might be larger and therefore, may have a RUBS ratio of 5.75%.
 In that case, the tenants would be responsible for $103.50 toward that cost ($1800 x 0.0575).

-Similar calculations would then be made for each of the monthly utility costs.
+We will then make similar calculations for each of the monthly utility costs.

 Top Reasons to Implement RUBS System at Multifamily Properties